mhrons/mhrons.github.io/docs/pv_smooth.md

 4. SPLPF: Smart power filter excited by the simulated-predicted signal GI~f~.

 ### [OLAP](https://en.wikipedia.org/wiki/Online_analytical_processing) analysis
-The objective is to analyze the accumulation rate along partial dimensions (a few independent quantitative or categorical variables) for a given smoothing effect resulting from the allowed ramping of the filtered power.
-Let us define the reference smoothing by the output of a 3rd-order Butterworth filter with cut-off frequency = 7.5/12h (Δt = 30 minutes).
-We aggregated the accumulation rate into an OLAP cube by the following dimensions:
+OLAP cube is a multi-dimensional set of the pre-aggregated accumulation rates along partial dimensions (a few of independent quantitative or categorical variables) given a constant smoothing effect resulting from the ramping limit of the filtered power.
+Let us define the reference smoothing as the output of a 3rd-order Butterworth filter with the cut-off frequency = 7.5/12h (Δt = 30 minutes).
+Our OLAP cube consists of the following dimensions:

 - smoothing method
 - LPF order
 - smooth_int (prediction error)
 - SE (prediction error)

 First of all, the same smoothing effect has to be fixed to various LPF used: Low-pass filters of orders 1 to 4 are tuned to output the equal ramping, provided that each filter is excited by the measured, optimally shifted signal GI(t+Δt).
 With such a tuning, increasing of the LPF order increases its cut-off frequency but only slightly increases the advance Δt.
-The next goal is to identify the LPF order accumulating a minimum of energy, given the smoothing method and ramping limit.
+The next goal is to identify the LPF order accumulating a minimum of energy, given the smoothing method, prediction error, and ramping limit.
 It was found out that the optimal LPF order for SPLPF is also valid for the IPLPF smoothing method.
 (This is irrelevant for the remaining 2 methods since they accumulate much more energy than IPLPF and SPLPF.)
 After determining the optimal LPF order, the performance of smoothing methods PLPF and SPLPF was analyzed by a variable prediction error.
-The numerical results are displayed in tables and graphs, and these are literally explained.
+The numerical results are displayed in tables and graphs, and are explained verbally.

 ### Simulation of predicted PV power
 The group delay of LPF is a physical function of the LPF order and its cut-off frequency.
-But given the ramping limit, it changes only slightly for any relevant combination of the two variables.
-Hence Δt technically represents the smoothing effect of LPF.
+Given the ramping limit, Δt changes only slightly for any relevant combination of the two variables.
+We can say that Δt represents the smoothing effect of the LPF.
 The impact of prediction error on GI~f~ values is aggregated at the "future" time t+Δt.
 The predicted signal GI~f~(t+Δt) is derived from the measured, left-shifted signal GI(t+Δt) by smoothing its "future" time course and by superimposing a random error on it, with respect to the fundamental properties of PV predictors:

 - as the advance Δt increases, the (unwanted) smoothing of the predicted signal GI~f~ strengthens
 - as the advance Δt increases, the impact of random error on GI~f~ increases (statistically cumulates)